Skip to main content

 Frequently Asked Questions

-Should I use the OpenAI `response_format` parameter instead of prompt-based formatting?
+Should I use the OpenAI response_format parameter instead?

-What about Pydantic or structured outputs via function calling?
+What about Pydantic or function calling for structured output?

 Function calling (also called tool use) and Pydantic-based structured outputs are the most reliable way to get schema-compliant JSON.
-They are covered in separate tutorials.
+Our OpenAI Function Calling tutorial covers this in depth.
 The prompt-based approach in this article is valuable because it works with any model, including open-source models via Ollama or Hugging Face that may not support function calling.
 It is also simpler — you do not need to define Pydantic models or tool schemas.

 How do I handle very long outputs that might get truncated?